-The Securities will bear interest at a fixed rate, reset by reference to a mid-swap rate plus a margin on the First Reset Date for the Securities and on each fifth anniversary of such First Reset Date.
-A holder of a security with a fixed interest rate is exposed to the risk that the price of such security falls as a result of changes in the current interest rate on the capital market (the Market Interest Rate).
+The Notes will bear interest at a fixed rate.
+A holder of a security with a fixed interest rate (such as the Notes) is exposed to the risk that the price of such security falls as a result of changes in the current interest rate on the capital market (the Market Interest Rate).
 While the nominal interest rate of a security with a fixed interest rate is fixed during the life of such security or during a certain period of time, the Market Interest Rate typically changes on a daily basis.
 A change of the Market Interest Rate may cause the price of such security to change.
 If the Market Interest Rate increases, the price of such security typically falls.
 If the Market Interest Rate falls, the price of a security with a fixed interest rate typically increases.
-Potential investors should be aware that movements of the Market Interest Rate can adversely affect the price of the Securities and can lead to losses for the Holders if they sell such Securities.
+Potential investors should be aware that movements of the Market Interest Rate can adversely affect the price of the Notes and can lead to losses for the Noteholders if they sell such Notes.